Nambikwara language: Indicative main verbs

-Imperative Main Verbs
+Imperative main verbs

 Imperative main verbs in Nambikwara contain suffixes to reflect speaker number (singular, plural), subject person-number (singular, dual, plural), and aspect (perfective, imperfective).
 Imperative verbs are further divided into three positive verb forms and one negative verb form.
 The positive verb forms are used to describe “an action to be done in the immediate future, […] and an action to be done in the more distant future”.

 Pronouns

 Nambikwara has seven different kinds of pronouns: personal, possessive, indefinite, demonstrative, reflexive, reciprocal, and interrogative.

 The table above shows the personal pronouns in Nambikwara as described by Lowe.
 The category of personal pronouns is divided into suffix and free pronouns; suffix pronouns are further divided into subject pronouns, object pronouns, and copula pronouns.
 Personal pronouns mark for person and number.
 Additionally, third person singular pronouns mark for gender (feminine or masculine), and 1st person non-singular distinguishes between inclusive and exclusive (Ibid).
 2nd person pronouns distinguish between singular, dual and plural, while first and third person only mark singular or non-singular number.

 Possessive pronouns in Nambikwara mark person but not number or gender.
 They attach to the noun that they possess as prefixes.
-The possessive pronouns, according to Kroeker, are as follows: